wiwh/statistiques-optimisation/README.md

 # statistiques-optimisation
-Code written for the course on statistics and optimisation
+These are the R codes written as part of the course on statistics and optimization, unige, 2015.

-this edit was edited online as a test. enjoy.